Best streaming devices in 2025

 Here's a quick overview of the best streaming devices you can buy right now based on our testing and reviews.
 And keep on scrolling if you want to see more in-depth analysis of all the top streaming devices for every user and budget.

-The Roku Streaming Stick 4K does a lot for just $40.
-It uses a snappy interface and a clean UI with Roku's storied OS as a backbone.
+The Roku Streaming Stick 4K has a lot on offer for just $40.
+It's built on a snappy interface and a super clean UI with Roku's storied OS as its backbone.
 A Wi-Fi range extender and Dolby Vision, among other additions, could make it even more appealing.

 This is the no frills, all budget Roku Express 4K.
 What makes this model a steal is that is also comes with an upgraded remote so you don't need a line of sight to your TV.
 It's also slightly bulkier, but manageable to tuck away behind your display.